AbdullahMalik17/Agentic_AI/Model_Context/README.md

 # Model Context
 It is a data that is going to LLM directly and it stores in the LLM.
 It is given to LLM through chat history
+# RunContextWrapper
+It is used to give our context to tools .
+It has so many features like token information .
+To get content information , We write our objects as like ```RunContextWrapper[content_name]`